BADTEMPER666/Ares/README.md

 * On the bottom half where the bytes are, right click and click "Goto addres", paste the Code Cave location again
 * You should now see the Code Cave exact location, and for now some extra memory that is empty And when you close Ares it will remove the Code Cave

+# Report Bugs
+Create a issue [here](https://github.com/romance999/Ares/issues), please be specific in the bug

+# Want to push code to the repo?
+Create a Pull Request[here](https://github.com/romance999/Ares/pulls), please be specific in what you changed in your Pull Request as well